 Viking Optics – sun stones and lenses

-Posted by jerry on June 13th, 2004 — Posted in History, Technology
+Posted by Jerry on June 13th, 2004 — Posted in History, Technology

 I recently read an old copy of New scientist from 7 November 1998 which carried a story about viking lenses.
 It says that the vikings made high quality quartz lenses – aspheric ones which have an elliptical, rather than spherical, shape.
 These were made on simple lathes and were apparently used for as fire starters or to cauterise wounds.
 There are examples of such lenses in museums in Munich and Sweden and no doubt elsewhere.
 There is a web page discussing viking lenses and research into them by Olaf Schmidt of the University of Applied Science in Aalen, Germany.